About Raise The Flag

 Autism Ontario’s Raise the Flag campaign, through the simple act of raising a flag, unites families, schools, communities, government and professionals in recognizing World Autism Awareness Day, and brings to light to struggles and triumphs of people on the autism spectrum.

 Our campaign also features educational toolkits for educators from primary through to post-secondary school.

 Autism Ontario is excited to have you participate and celebrate with us.
 Through this initiative, we are building stronger, more inclusive communities for people with Autism Spectrum Disorder (ASD).
 We are highlighting the work done throughout the province, and the work that still needs to be done to ensure that children, youth and adults living with ASD are provided the means to achieve quality of life.
 Thank you for being part of this momentous day with us!

-World Autism Awareness Day falls on Sunday, April 2 in 2017, so celebrations will be held on Monday, April 3, 2017.
+World Autism Awareness Day falls on Easter Monday, April 2 in 2018, so celebrations will be held on Tuesday, April 3, 2018.

 How do I

 You can share your school’s stories of inclusion and acceptance.

 Click here for a poster to share with your school

 As we come together to celebrate World Autism Awareness Day, we invite you to participate in our campaign.

 There are many ways Ontarians can get involved and support the campaign: